Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

-Is it possible to take some tests periodically to be sure that you are not sick with anything, or to “catch” a terrible disease at an early stage, when it responds well to treatment?
+Is it possible to periodically take some tests to be sure that you are not sick with anything, or to “catch” a terrible disease at an early stage, when it responds well to treatment?

-heart attack, heart failure, atherosclerosis
+Heart attack, heart failure, atherosclerosis

 Diseases of the cardiovascular system

-It is necessary to take: a general and biochemical blood test.
+You must take a general and biochemical blood test.

 How often: 2 times a year.